SU Tas Chaplains need to be:

 - Able to work both independently and as a member of a team

 Chaplaincy requires a unique skill set.
 SU Tas recognises that Chaplains come to their roles from a variety of backgrounds and with a diversity of qualifications and experience (both personal and professional).
 All new school chaplains must have a minimum of a Certificate IV in Youth Work, or Certificate IV in Pastoral Care or equivalent or higher qualification.
-This must include mental health related and making appropriate referrals unit/s of competency (CHCCS422B – Respond holistically to client issues and refer appropriately; and CHCMH301C – Work effectively in mental health).
+This must include mental health related and making appropriate referrals units of competency, or equivalent (CHCCCS016 – Respond to client needs; and CHCMHS001 – Work with people with mental health issues).
 Chaplains cannot be employed by SU Tas without meeting or exceeding this minimum requirement.
 All chaplains will need to have a current Working with Children Check before they start work in a school.